beinganonymous/Read-the-Docs-demo/abc1.md

 ----------
 ## **Android Development with the Java SDK**

-The Android project that I am the most proud of is SafeDriveDroid.
+The Android project that I am proudest of is SafeDriveDroid.
 I completed this project as part of a hackathon and [won first prize](https://www.aicte-india.org/sites/default/files/sihwinners.pdf) at the Smart India Hackathon 2018.
 I was an intern android developer at [Arishti CyberTech Pvt.Ltd](http://www.arishti.com/).
-As part of this internship, I got the opportunity to work on Face Recognition for android device using Deep Learning and uploading multiple file to server at a time using multipart request.
-Furthermore, I have also developed chatting application which is based on Cloud Database and also includes features like Encryption & Decryption for internal data security.
-This app has feature like Image To Text and Speech To Text([source code](https://github.com/beinganonymous/SecureChatDroid))
+As part of this internship, I got the opportunity to work on Face Recognition for the android device using Deep Learning and uploading multiple files to the server at a time using the multipart request.
+Furthermore, I have also developed a chatting application that is based on Cloud Database and also includes features like Encryption & Decryption for internal data security.
+This app has a feature like an Image To Text and Speech To Text([source code](https://github.com/beinganonymous/SecureChatDroid))

 ## **Javascript**

-I have developed my personal portfolio using javascript and jkyll([source code](https://github.com/beinganonymous/beinganonymous.github.io)).
-Also I have developed Paying Guest Rental System using javascript which allow you to rent a room in any given location where i have used The Maps JavaScript API.
+I have developed my personal portfolio using javascript and Jekyll([source code](https://github.com/beinganonymous/beinganonymous.github.io)).
+Also, I have developed Paying Guest Rental System using javascript which allows you to rent a room in any given location where I have used The Maps JavaScript API.

 ## Google Web Toolkit

-I am currently working on issues in MIT App Inventor Project where i am working on GWT to open dialog box when remove screen button is clicked([#issue2071](https://github.com/mit-cml/appinventor-sources/issues/2071)) and Replace Move to Trash button with Delete from Trash when View Trash button is clicked([#issue2107](https://github.com/mit-cml/appinventor-sources/issues/2107)).
+I am currently working on issues in MIT App Inventor Project where I am working on GWT to open dialog box when removing screen button is clicked([#issue2071](https://github.com/mit-cml/appinventor-sources/issues/2071)) and Replace Move to Trash button with Delete from Trash when View Trash button is clicked([#issue2107](https://github.com/mit-cml/appinventor-sources/issues/2107)).

 ****
 # Experience with teams, online developer communities and large code bases
 ----------

-I have contributed to the various issues on MIT App Inventor Project.
-While working on this issues, I learnt the importance of prompt and clear communication.
-I often saw lot of ideas come up during code design, implementation and code review process.
-I got know coding styles used in MIT App Inventor Project, also i got know about contribution guidelines of MIT App Inventor Project.
-I have also contributed to one issue in Intel/dffml repository where i was working on continuous integration environment to detect trailing white spaces in repository
+I have contributed to the various issues on the MIT App Inventor Project.
+While working on these issues, I learned the importance of prompt and clear communication.
+I often saw a lot of ideas come up during code design, implementation, and code review process.
+I got to know coding styles used in MIT App Inventor Project, also I got to know about the contribution guidelines of MIT App Inventor Project.
+I have also contributed to one issue in the Intel/dffml repository where I was working on continuous integration environment to detect trailing white spaces in a repository

 **Open source contributions:**